Kinetics of the xanthophyll cycle and its role in photoprotective memory and response: Discussion

 From our experiments and modeling, we have also been able to determine the relative quenching capacities of the different xanthophylls.
 We find that V facilitates a weak but rapid response to changes in HL.
 The \emph{vde} mutant demonstrates that even without an effective quencher like Z, there is still an \NPQtau\ response to fluctuating light.
 In very short bursts of HL, V may act as the main quencher but the switch between its roles in photochemistry and photoprotection is determined by the pH gradient, as suggested previously.\cite{Horton2005}

 As the intermediate step in the VAZ cycle, A’s role as a potential quencher in qE is often overlooked.
 With a quenching capacity of around 30\%, it is 3.5 times less efficient than Z (95\%) at dissipating excess energy.
 However, it plays a crucial role in photoprotection in facilitating NPQ recovery after long dark durations.
 In Fig.~\ref{fig-npq-rec-model} we show a breakdown of the \NPQtau\ response predicted by the model for the 5 HL-10 D-5 HL sequence, where we see at short times the main quencher in qE is actually V complexed with LHCX1, with contributions from A emerging at $t = 1$ min and Z at $t = 2$ min.
 After light exposures of more than 2 min, Z functions as the primary quencher, with small, but not insignificant, contributions from V and A. Whilst LHCX1-dependent qE makes the largest contribution to \NPQtau, qZ also makes a small contribution, and within the model this is the sole contributor to the long-lived \NPQtau\ response in the dark.
-Even in the limit of very long-time light exposure, the model predicts that LHCX1-dependent qE dominates over qZ, with qZ making up only $\sim\!\!
+Even for very long-time light exposure, the model predicts that LHCX1-dependent qE dominates over qZ, with qZ making up only $\sim\!\!
 23\%$ of the total \NPQtau\ in this limit, whilst the LHCX1-Zeaxanthin qE accounts for the majority ($\sim\!\!
 75\%$) of the limiting \NPQtau.
+It should be noted that this limit is based on extrapolating the model to light exposure times beyond those which we have investigated, which may not be reliable, and we also expect the relative contributions of qE and qZ to depend strongly on species and growth conditions, as has been found in studies of plants.\cite{Demmig-Adams2022,Havaux1999,Demmig-Adams2012} We have not suggested a microscopic model for the qZ process, although in the SI, Sec.
+S.4, we show how a quenching process depending on some other zeaxanthin binding protein (or protein complex) P' would be consistent with our simple model.
+Zeaxanthin binding to some other protein could activate qZ by directly quenching excitation energy, potentially via charge transfer, or inducing conformational changes in the protein that promote other quenching mechanisms.\cite{Lapillo2020,Cupellini2020,Cignoni2021}